-- If you are employed and too sick to work, you can claim Statutory Sick Pay (SSP).
-For information on SSP, please visit https://www.gov.uk/statutory-sick-pay.
-You should also contact your employer to discuss your sick pay entitlement.
+- Statutory Sick Pay (SSP) for everyday you miss work due to coronavirus.
 If you work in the ‘gig’ economy or on a zero-hours contract, you need to check with your employer if you are entitled to SSP.
 You cannot claim SSP if you are on furlough.

-- If you are self-employed, the next set of self-assessment tax payments due by July 31 have been deferred to 31 January 2021.
-Further information for Self-employed people during the pandemic is available at https://www.gov.uk/guidance/coronavirus-covid-19-what-to-do-if-youre-self-employed-and-getting-less-work-or-no-work
+- The next set of self-assessment tax payments due by July 31 have been deferred to 31 January 2021.

-If you are eligible, you must apply for the second and final grant on or before 19 October 2020.
-Please visit https://www.gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme#check for full information about eligibility and applying.
+If you are eligible, you must apply for third grant on or before 29 January 2021.
+Please visit https://www.gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme for full information about eligibility and applying.

-- For full information on support for businesses and self-employed people, including re-opening your business safely during the coronavirus pandemic, please visit https://www.gov.uk/coronavirus/business-support
+- For full information on support for businesses and self-employed people during the coronavirus pandemic, please visit https://www.gov.uk/coronavirus/business-support

 - Full a full list of financial support schemes your business may be eligible for, please visit https://www.gov.uk/government/collections/financial-support-for-businesses-during-coronavirus-covid-19.